ISO sensitivity: Auto, 100-12800, (expandable to 50-51200)

 challenging for beginner photographers

-Nikon D850 and The Best Lens for Portrait Photography 2018
+Nikon D850 and The Best Lens for Portraits 2019

 One of the reasons why I’d recommend choosing Nikon D850 over Sony a7R III is that there are more lenses available for the former than the latter.